 NY Rangers Fire Head Coach Campbell

-No successor was chosen, although the leading candidates appeared to be John Muckler, the former Edmonton coach, and E.J.
-McGuire, coach of the Rangers’ American Hockey League affiliate in Hartford.
+The top candidates for the Rangers’ coaching job are reportedly John Muckler, the former Edmonton coach, and E.J.
+McGuire, coach of the Rangers’ AHL affiliate in Hartford.

-The Rangers, who will resume play next Thursday after the Olympic break, are 17-24-16 and six points out of the final playoff spot in the Eastern Conference despite a payroll of $44 million, highest in NHL history.
-But the team also is the oldest in the league and lacks both speed and size.
+However, the Rangers began this season slowly.
+The Rangers are 17-24-16 and six points out of the final playoff spot in the Eastern Conference despite a payroll of $44 million, highest in NHL history.

-Wayne Gretzky, the team’s highest-paid and highest-profile player said he was ``a little surprised and disappointed″ by Campbell’s firing.
+Gretzky, the team’s highest-paid and highest-profile player, said he was ``a little surprised and disappointed″ by Campbell’s firing.

 ``I feel bad for Colin,″ Gretzky said in Nagano, Japan, where he is playing for Canada in the Olympics. ``He was good to me and he’s a good person.
 But whenever you’re not winning, a coaching change is going to be made.
 I’m frustrated that as a team we didn’t do better.″